Kenji721/QT-ride/README.md

 8. Ajax for serving JS files
 9. SQlite3
 10. Playwright basic e2e tests
+11. unig tests

 Next to do:
 1. containerize
+2. admin backoffice for managing users and blog posts
 2. deploy to production using uWSGI ?!
-3. github action for CI/CD
+3. github action setup for CI/CD
 4. using web server NginX or Apache
-5. SSL support (HTTP, HSTS)
+5. SSL support (HTTP, HSTS) for security
-6. RabbitMQ for serving email async
+6. RabbitMQ for serving email async and later on live rides
 7. MongoDB for serving images
-8. Processing images.
 8. sqlite3 database replication with the app and failover seperate service
+9. create the offerRide and SearchRide as microservices

 To start the website:
 python -m venv venv  OR